raviqqe/pen-design/design_decisions.md

 ### Cons

-- Slow compared to integers
+- Slower than integers
   - We can optimize it later using NaN boxing.
-- Degraded type safety for integer values
+- Less type-safe for integers
   - If we use wrapped operations for them, it may even safer to use real numbers.

 ## Inductive definitions of low-level values